Cold Calling Training | Skills + Practice = Success

 10. Coaching your Sales Team in a Structured Way

 It’s common for companies to know exactly what kind of training their teams need.
-However, many companies are unclear about how the training should be structured.
+However, many sales management teams are unclear about how the training should be structured.

 Structure is important because it ensures that the training sticks and is embedded in the organisation.
 Without any form of structure you will find participants forget up to 98% of what they learn in training.